The Beauty of Manual Labor

 We tend to look down our noses at those who do the hard work.
 I don’t care how you cut it or what you’re doing – working at a desk is easier than working outside in the weather, or in a drafty garage, or crawling and climbing around something.
 There’s no real recognition, there’s little glory.
 There’s mostly just you knowing you are contributing in a real functional way that keeps all of us moving forward.

-I think this kind of life tends to simplify things.
+This kind of life tends to simplify things.
 The idea of trying is good and all, but in this context it doesn’t amount to anything.
 What matters is doing and either succeeding or failing.
 Success is always the goal; failing means changing things up and doing it again.
 Getting it right means we get to move on.
 When we work with our hands, that’s the only way it happens; step two can’t be accomplished until step one is completed and ready to be built upon.

-In that sense, I believe the lives of these people have little grey in them.
+In that sense, the lives of these people have little grey in them.
 Yes, there are always circumstances that shape success and make it either less or more likely.
 But in the end, there is either accomplishment or failure, either a yes or a no, do or do not do; something either works or it doesn’t.
 The only thing in the middle is action or no action.
 No action guarantees the status quo.
 In the mind of a physical doer, no action means failure.
 It is the act that gives both them and the thing purpose and accomplishment and a sense they are contributing to what is good.

 I watched my Dad do everything himself.
 If he didn’t know how, he would learn from someone who did or figure it out for himself.
 My brother and I were the gofers, the laborers.
 We moved a lot of dirt, rock and clay, and did our share of crawling around in unsavory places.
 We learned the other stuff by watching and doing, working at service stations and hardware stores.
 When you have no money, you do most things because you don’t have a choice.
 Some of those things you learn to like doing, but it’s always related to the sense of tactile skill and accomplishment, of making something work again.
 Most of the time fixers don’t think about the act of the doing, they think about the result.
 Does the result meet their expectations?
 In the end, it’s the ability to act that brings the result.
 The act is what’s important because it makes the utility of the thing possible.